dart-lang/tools/pkgs/term_glyph/README.md

 This library contains getters for useful Unicode glyphs as well as plain ASCII alternatives.
-It's intended to be used in command-line applications that may run on Windows and libraries that may be used by those applications.
+It's intended to be used in command-line applications that may run in places where Unicode isn't well-supported and libraries that may be used by those applications.

 We recommend that you import this library with the prefix "glyph".
 For example: